Aneapiy/OCR-Image-Sort/README.md

 ## Code Execution Instructions

 Make sure the folder paths for the unsorted and sorted folders point to the correct location.
+Put all images in the ./unsorted/ folder.
 Check that the location of the EAST model is correct.
 Initialize the class with
 > iSort=ImageSort()